CopperBadger/dotfiles/README.md

 included `bkg.service` and `bkg.timer` units.
 If you do not use systemd, you will have to schedule the job yourself.

-One of these three modes should be the sole contents of the `~/.wallpapers/mode` file.
+One of the three modes should be the sole contents of the `~/.wallpapers/mode` file.
 This mode will be an indicator for the wallpaper management scripts, of which there are two:

-1. `bkg` -- This script modifies which wallpapers (backgrounds) are selected for use, one per run.
-If the mode is `DAY`, it will change the wallpaper used for the current time of day.
+1. `bkg` -- This script modifies which images are selected for use as wallpapers, one per run.
+If the mode is `DAY`, it will change the wallpaper for the current time of day.
 You may pass this script a single argument if you want to modify a different time of day.
-Ex: `bkg "Late Afternoon"` will modify the background selected for late afternoon, regardless of the current time. `ranger` is required for this script to function properly.
+Ex: `bkg "Late Afternoon"` will modify the background selected for late afternoon, regardless of the current time.
+    `ranger` is required for this script to function properly.

 2. `update-wallpaper` -- This script applies the appropriate wallpaper according to the contents of `~/.wallpapers/mode` and any other external factors (eg,